 Removing the battery revealed four bolts that I had to remove in order to open the top of the brick.
-After removing the top, you'll see two more bolts, which hold the display and the whole brick together.two bolts
+After removing the top, you'll see two more bolts, which hold the display and the whole brick together.

 I thought that removing all the bolts will allow me to disassemble it completely but after a little picking I realized that the board was actually soldered to the battery holder.
 After unsoldering the two pins I was able to see the other side of the board.
 There were three main components that will catch your eye immediatelly :